bfl-itp/syllabus/README.md

 * Assignments – 55%
 * Final project – 25%

-In short: whether you work hard or not.
-Also, keep track of inspiration and resources used for each assignment, and share them when presenting each project.
+*In short: whether you work hard or not.*

+Explain your project in its README: how it evolved (with photos is a plus), as well as links/images to any inspiration or resources that were helpful.
+Alternatively, feel free to put this information in a blog post, and simply link from the README instead.

 ## License